Bushido (rapper): Misogyny and homophobia

-Bushido had provoked much discussion through his use of controversial song lyrics, which can be interpreted as being misogynistic, homophobic, sexist, and violence-glorifying.
+Bushido provoked much controversy through his use of controversial song lyrics, which can be interpreted as being misogynistic, homophobic, sexist, and violence-glorifying.
 For example, the song "Nutte Bounce", from his demo album King of KingZ (2001), frequently uses the term "Nutte" (German for "slut").
 When questioned, Bushido explained that he doesn't mean women in general but rather the "real bitches".
 The song "Berlin" from his debut Vom Bordstein bis zur Skyline (2003) has the following line, which can be interpreted as homophobic:

 In November 2005, Bushido hit the headlines after he made a scornful remark about Paris Hilton in an interview with net.zeitung.de: "She is just a stupid piece of meat...
 I just want to have sex with her; humiliate her and say goodbye."

 In Vendetta – ersguterjunge Sampler Vol. 2 (2006), he made a reference to Natascha Kampusch in the song "Eine Nummer für sich", which has been criticized as "crude".
 Quoted as following:

 In late August 2007, Bushido was criticized for his involvement in the concert Schau nicht weg, a campaign against violence at schools, organized by Bravo and VIVA.
-The critics had argued that Bushido could not count as a role model because of his "homophobic and anti-women lyrics".
-But since 2006 he had been, according to Bravo, "very involved in the project, so his live performance could not be canceled".
+The critics had argued that Bushido could not be considered a role model because of his "homophobic and anti-women lyrics".
+According to Bravo, since 2006 he had been "very involved in the project, so his live performance could not be canceled".
 During the performance, Bushido appealed aggressively to a small group of homosexual protesters by saying: "You fuckers can demonstrate, hang yourself – I don't give a shit".
 This led to more criticism and controversy.

-In June 2009, after participants of the Kreuzberg Pride spotted Bushido on the Berlin U-Bahn Schlesisches Tor, a verbal conflict ensued between the rapper and the participants in which Bushido insulted the individuals by referring to their sexual orientation.
-As result, he and his entourage were splashed with drinks and the organizers of the pride sued him for libel.
+In June 2009, after participants of the Kreuzberg Pride festival spotted Bushido on the Berlin U-Bahn at Schlesisches Tor, a verbal conflict ensued between the rapper and the participants in which Bushido insulted the individuals by referring to their sexual orientation.
+As a result, he and his entourage were splashed with drinks and the organizers of the pride festival sued him for libel.

 Anti-Israel Twitter controversy

 In January 2013, Bushido garnered additional media attention by tweeting "Free Palestine" along with a map of the Middle East in which Israel did not exist.
-German Interior Minister Hans-Peter Friedrich told the Bild am Sonntag newspaper that "this illustration does not serve peace, rather it sows hate."
+German Interior Minister Hans-Peter Friedrich told the Bild am Sonntag that "this illustration does not serve peace, rather it sows hate."

 Israel's embassy in Berlin responded to the rapper's actions by tweeting, with irony, directly to his Twitter handle: "@Bushido78 first women, then gays and now Israel: We are proud to belong to the victims of the integration prize winner Bushido."

 In 2011, Bushido received a Bambi Award for successful German integration in Germany, despite his reputation for homophobia and misogyny.
 The Bambi Foundation head Patricia Riekel reacted to his tweet by saying: "We are examining the incident and will react accordingly."